timeplus-io/docs/docs/destination.md

-2. You can also use other data integation tools to move data.
+2. You can also use other data integration tools to move data.
 For example, using AirByte to load latest data from Timeplus table, then move them to Snowflake or other destinations.

 ```mermaid
 flowchart LR